SettleScape/server/notes/plugins.rst

 WorldGuard                7.0.7      2021-03-06  ----------  1.19.X      Yes         https://dev.bukkit.org/projects/worldguard/files
 WorldGuard-Towny          1.3.0      2022-07-22  2023-08-16              Yes         https://github.com/TownyAdvanced/WorldGuard-Towny/releases
 ========================  =========  ==========  ==========  ==========  ==========  ===

+Notes:

+* Investigate FastAsyncWorldEdit
+* Sign-editing was removed in 1.20, so on that version of higher, EditableSign should be removed.